Frequently Asked Questions¶

 C:\Program Files\Calibre2(or wherever you previously chose to install calibre).
 Then re-install calibre.
 Note that uninstalling does not touch your books or settings.

-- Try downloading the installer with an alternate browser.
-For example if you are using Internet Explorer, try using Firefox or Chrome instead.
+Try downloading the installer with an alternate browser.
+For example if you are using Microsoft Edge, try using Firefox or Chrome instead.

 Tempfolder and select Properties and go to the Security tab.
 Make sure that your user account has full control for this folder.